hphelion/documentation/cloudos/install.install-modules-reference.md

 ## Hp Cos Swift 100

+**Important:** As noted in a prior topic, [Install Swift (Optional)](/cloudos/install/install-swift/), if you want to use Swift in your cloud, you must manually install Swift before clicking Complete Install in the HP Cloud OS Operational
+Dashboard.

+If you installed Swift, you can modify its attributes shown in this table.
 In most cases, you can use the default values.

 <table style="text-align: left; vertical-align: top;">